pavanganeshbhagathi/YoYoPizza-ChatBot-YellowMessenger/README.md

 <h4>Description</h4>
 <h5>step 1 :</h5> we get response from the input gathered i.e., if the user enters "veg" we get only veg pizzas
 <h5>step 2 :</h5> This is a 3rd training phase i.e., we must train chatbot what questions to ask at this stage
-<h5>step 3 :</h5> The input gathered from user will be checked if the response contains any of options listed in entities ( for eg : @pizzaname contains different pizzas and the user must select either one of them else defaultFallback will be trigerred )
+<h5>step 3 :</h5> The input gathered from user will be checked if the response contains any of options listed in entities ( for eg : @pizzaname contains different pizzas and the user must select either one of them else defaultFallback will be triggered )
 <h5>step 4 :</h5> The input gathered from user will act as response to the next intent ( yoyo-pizzasize )